MEET THE CALGARY EXECUTIVE!

 Georgia Carstensen, Co-Chair

-Georgia is the Manager of Mental Health Promotion and Outreach at the University of Calgary.
-Georgia completed a Master’s Degree in International Public Health at the University of Queensland, Australia in 2014, and prior to her move to Calgary worked as a research officer and project coordinator on an NHMRC Centre of Research Excellence in Mental Health Systems Improvement at the Queensland Centre for Mental Health Research in Australia.
+Georgia is the Manager of Health Promotion and Outreach at the University of Calgary.
+Georgia completed a Master’s Degree in International Public Health at the University of Queensland, Australia in 2012, and prior to her move to Calgary worked as a research officer and project coordinator on an NHMRC Centre of Research Excellence in Mental Health Systems Improvement at the Queensland Centre for Mental Health Research in Australia.
 Georgia also has a Masters of Pharmacy and her experience working as a pharmacist has led to a keen interest in the field of healthcare leadership and knowledge translation.

 When she’s not working, Georgia is often hiking or skiing in the mountains, reading books and trying to teach herself Spanish.